 With that inseam measurement, you are now ready to calculate the proper position at which the balance bike’s seat height should be set while riding.
 This seat height measurement is KEY to helping you find the perfect size balance bike for your child.

-How do you determine the proper seat height for a balance bike?
+What’s the right seat height for a balance bike?

 When sitting on their balance bike, a child should be able to place their feet fully on the ground while having a slight bend in their knees.
 This bend allows a child to comfortably sit on the bike’s saddle while pushing off the ground with their feet to walk, run, and eventually glide.